mekanika/skematic/README.md

 // -> [{prop_id: '512314', name: 'power'}, {prop_id: '519910', name: 'speed'}]
 ```

 > Note: Your data store might automatically use a particular field name for its identifying purposes (usually `"id"`).
 If you **know** you're using a datastore that defaults its id field to a given key, you can simply reuse this field name in your model.
-Specifying `primaryKey` is simply a way to _force_ data models into using a given key. ([Adapters](https://github.com/mekanika/adapter) will use this information to map their usual id field onto your primary key)
+Specifying `primaryKey` is simply a way to _force_ data models into using a given key.